0xC0000054/sc4-assign-building-styles/README.md

 Example:

-`SC4AssignBuildingStyles --building-styles 0x2000,0x2001 --wall-to-wall true file.dat`
+`AssignBuildingStylesConsole --building-styles 0x2000,0x2001 --wall-to-wall true file.dat`

 The above command will edit all building exemplars in `file.dat` to have the _Building Styles_ property set to 0x2000,0x2001 and the _Building is W2W_ property set to true.